Saratoga Historical Foundation and the Saratoga Community Library

 |Mary Hanel, local history librarian at the

 |Audience examines map of Mary Brown's Cabin site in Sanborn County Park

 African American Heritage House Mary Chiao

-History San Jose local history author
+History San Jose local history

 |Sarah Brown's charcoal photo portraits of

 The photographer of the John Brown bearded